eclipse-sumo/sumo/docs/web/docs/Tutorials/Hello_SUMO.md

 ## Introduction

-This tutorial is aimed at first time Sumo users.
+This tutorial is aimed at first time SUMO users.
 We are building the simplest net possible and let a single car drive on it.
 All files mentioned here can also be found in the {{SUMO}}/docs/tutorial/hello directory.
 The most recent version can be found in the repository at [{{SUMO}}/tests/complex/tutorial/hello/data/]({{Source}}tests/complex/tutorial/hello/data/).